Graduate Academic Policies & Regulations

 Notification of Expected Completion of Degree Requirements

-Students are responsible for notifying the University of their expected date for completion of degree requirements.
+Students are responsible for notifying the Department of Graduate Studies of their expected date for completion of degree requirements.
 Forms are available online at www.arcadia.edu/gsforms.
 Forms are also available in Registrar’s Office (Taylor Hall, Room 103).

 Petitions for Exceptions to Policies, Regulations or Requirements

 Petitions for change of grades or any other course-related grievance will not be accepted after one calendar year from the time of the start of the course(s) in question, or after the completion of the program in which the student is matriculated, whichever date comes first.